moonline/Lab.AWS.API-Gateway/README.md

 "Work smart, not hard" means using the best tools for the job.
 Developers also say "be lazy, write less code".
 Serverless technology does not only allow to outsource server and network maintenance and focus on the application, it also allows to focus on cleaner code.

-This article brings together several tweeks of the serverless world of the last years:
+This article brings together several tweaks of the serverless world of the last years:

 * **AWS Serverless Application Model** (SAM) - [An open-source framework for building serverless applications on AWS](https://aws.amazon.com/serverless/sam/)
 * **OpenAPI** 3.0 - [An open-source API definition language supported by AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions.html)